Documentation

 When you click Test, the dialog packages your rows and sends them to the engine.
 The engine sets the values on params before your on_init() runs, so:

-from ide.inputs_module import params PERIOD = params.PERIOD # <- already filled by the time this line executes
+from quantcraft.inputs import params PERIOD = params.PERIOD # <- already filled by the time this line executes

-If a parameter name has no row in the dialog (you removed the dialog entry, or your file references a brand‑new name you haven’t set yet), params won’t have that attribute and reading it will raise AttributeError.
-Add the row in the dialog and re‑run — or fall back with getattr(params, "NAME", default).
+If a parameter name has no row in the dialog (you removed the dialog entry, or your file references a brand‑new name you haven’t set yet), params won’t have that attribute and a bare params.NAME read will raise AttributeError.
+Add the row in the dialog and re‑run — or use the hasattr + else default pattern shown above (which still includes the params.NAME token for discovery).

 Optimizing parameters